-Have you seen those floor mirrors at shoe stores that’s just big enough to show the shoes and few inches above it?
-For a long time, I viewed these floor mirrors as silly gimmick and thought that people shouldn’t be making purchase decisions based on what they see in this type of mirror.
+You may have seen those floor mirrors at shoe stores that’s just big enough to show the shoes and few inches above it.
+In the past, I thought these were pretty silly and argued that people shouldn’t be making purchase decisions based on what they see in this type of mirror.

-Because, it really doesn’t matter who is standing in front of the mirror.
-Not only that you don’t see who is wearing the shoes, you don’t even get to see the rest of your outfit.
+Think about it.
+It doesn’t matter who is standing in front of the mirror.
+You don’t see who is wearing those shoes.
+You don’t even get to see the rest of your outfit.

-If you’re the one standing in front of the mirror, you’ll see those shoes one way.
-If it’s anyone else wearing the same pants and the same pair of shoes, you’ll swear those shoes look different.
-Even though what you saw in the mirror was pretty much identical in both cases.
+See, if you’re the one who’s standing in front of the mirror, your brain processes the image one way.
+If it’s anyone else, the brain will process it some other way.
+Even if that someone else was wearing the same outfit and the same pair of shoes and the image reflected in the mirror is practically identical.

-Weird… the same pair of shoe look and feel different based on who’s standing there even if you can’t see who is standing there.
+Yes, the same pair of shoes will look and feel different depending on who’s standing there.
+Even when you can’t see who is standing there.

-The brain would adjust the picture accordingly if it’s someone else in front of the mirror.
+The brain adjusts the picture accordingly once it’s aware that someone else is standing in front of the mirror.
 All this happens without our conscious control.
 The brain is very good at estimating the obvious and the logical based on your past patterns, experiences, and knowledge.

 There is something else going on here with the floor mirror.